Invincible Super Man Zambot 3

 Invincible Super Man Zambot 3 (無敵超人ザンボット3, Muteki Chōjin Zanbotto Surī) is a super robot anime series created by Yoshiyuki Tomino and Yoshitake Suzuki, featuring character design by Yoshikazu Yasuhiko.
 It was produced by Sunrise and was first broadcast on Japanese TV in 1977.
 The series lasted for 23 episodes.

 Plot

-The series focuses on the survivors of planet Beal, which was wiped out by a mysterious entity known as Gaizok.
-The few remaining survivors escaped to Earth and split into three families, named Jin, Kamie, and Kamikita.
-While attempting to start a new life, the Jin family prepared for a Gaizok invasion of Earth by building three vehicles which when combined form the super robot Zambot 3, piloted by Kappei Jin, Uchūta Kamie, and Keiko Kamikata.
+The series focuses on the survivors of the planet Beal, which was wiped out by a mysterious entity known as Gaizok.
+The few remaining survivors escaped to Earth and lived as normal people for centuries, collectively called the Jin family.
+While attempting to start a new life, the Jin family prepared for a Gaizok invasion of Earth by building three vehicles which, when combined, form the super robot Zambot 3, piloted by Kappei Jin, Uchūta Kamie, and Keiko Kamikata.

-While defending against Gaizok attacks commanded by Killer the Butcher, the Jin family also face harsh criticisms from the people they protect, who blame them for causing the invasion.
+While defending against Gaizok attacks commanded by Killer the Butcher, the Jin family also faces harsh criticism from the people they protect, who blame them for causing the invasion.